 One of the best ways to harness these important nutrients is to consume cannabis leaves in raw form in a salad or to juice the cannabis leaves.

 Additionally, if you get stuck with a male cannabis plant, stripping the leaves may be one of the only beneficial things you can do with the plant with it before discarding it.

 The benefits of eating raw cannabis are incredible.
 Just like kale or celery, raw cannabis should be treated as a dark green, leafy vegetable superfood with the ability to act as a functional food.

-In fact, raw cannabis could be considered the ultimate functional food, as the definition of a functional food is a food that has a potentially positive effect on health beyond basic nutrition.
+Raw cannabis could be the ultimate functional food, as the definition of functional food is a food that has a potentially positive effect on health beyond basic nutrition.

-Nutritionally speaking cannabis leaves, stems, stalks, and seeds can provide the body with almost all of the essential nutrients including carbohydrates, protein, fat, water, vitamins, minerals, trace amounts of calcium, sodium, potassium, and omega-3 fatty acids.
+Nutritionally speaking, cannabis leaves, stems, stalks, and seeds can provide the body with almost all essential nutrients, including carbohydrates, protein, fat, water, vitamins, minerals, trace amounts of calcium, sodium, potassium, and omega-3 fatty acids.

-In addition to many nutritional benefits that are typically associated with dark-green leafy vegetables, the cannabis plant also contains unique phytocannabinoids that provide enormous contributions to our health maintenance and restoration.
+In addition to many nutritional benefits typically associated with dark-green leafy vegetables, the cannabis plant also contains unique phytocannabinoids that provide enormous contributions to our health maintenance and restoration.

 It is even speculated that the raw version of cannabis activates the endocannabinoid system more effectively than does it is dried, cured, and combusted cannabis.

 All plants contain volatile organic compounds or aromatic essential oils called terpenes.